sukhik/mood/posts/sixthpost.md

 ### WRITING

 Now I am a paid writer.
 I started doing this, all my blogs and all my documentation to achieve this.
 But suddenly I don't want it anymore.
 I am a technical writer working on these reports, but so new to blockchain, financial assests and cryptocurrency that it is a fruitless, meaningless, stupidless blur, a payless job.
-And I am very clunky.
+I am clunky.
 Inefficient.
 Nominally I love the achievement, the sense of achievement delivering one paragraph loaded with researched information about a specific asset..it's quite good, quite dense, satisfactory.
 But my process is unbearable.
 The toll it takes on me is unfriendly.

 I want to write for myself, creatively and techincally.
 It doesn't matter, this distinction, but what I understand is this: I hate deadlines, hate doing stuff for others, hate my sections I am meant to write which are my responsibility.
 I fear I am no good.
 Fearful to reveal myself.
 Fearful I can't do it.
 Fearful I won't!
 Ready to give up.
 I would like to write my own novel but for four months or so, I did not.